Patsy Cline's Greatest Hits

-Patsy Cline's Greatest Hits is a compilation consisting of American country pop music singer, Patsy Cline's greatest hits.
-The album consists of Cline's biggest hits between 1957 and 1963.
+Patsy Cline's Greatest Hits is a compilation consisting of the American country pop music singer Patsy Cline's greatest hits, the ones released between 1957 and 1963.
 It is one of the biggest-selling albums in the United States by any female country music artist.

 Background

-Patsy Cline's Greatest Hits was released four years after her death in 1967 by Decca Records, Cline's longtime record label and the one with whom she'd had the most hits.
+Patsy Cline's Greatest Hits was released four years after her death in 1967 by Decca Records, Cline's longtime record label.
 Among its twelve tracks, the album contains seven of Cline's Top 10 country hits between 1957 and 1963.

-In 1971, MCA consolidated the New York-based Decca and Kapp subsidiary labels, plus the California-based Uni label into MCA Records based in Universal City, California.
-The three labels maintained their identities for a short time but were retired in favor of the MCA label in 1973.